The Moravian University Music Alliance supports the students and faculty of the Music Department of Moravian University.

 Great Artists Series Fund

-The Great Artists Series Fund has brought distinguished performing artists to Moravian College since 1997, including Marilyn Horne, Paul Plishka, Yo-Yo Ma, Frederica Von Stade, Denyce Graves, Samuel Ramey, and Wynton Marsalis.
+The Great Artists Series Fund has brought distinguished performing artists to Moravian University since 1997, including Marilyn Horne, Paul Plishka, Yo-Yo Ma, Frederica Von Stade, Denyce Graves, Samuel Ramey, and Wynton Marsalis.

 Richard & Monica Schantz Scholarship Endowment Fund

 The Richard & Monica Schantz Music Scholarship Endowment Fund, established in 2003 for the 75th birthday of professor emeritus and former Music Department chair Dick Schantz, adds an enduring and substantial benefit to the lives of Moravian University students.
-The fund celebrates the legacy of Monica and Dick Schantz, who helped establish the College's Bachelor of Music program, led the restoration of the 1748 Brethren's House and the building of Foy Concert Hall, fostered Moravian College's accreditation as an institutional member of the National Association of Schools of Music., and co-founded the Music Alliance.
+The fund celebrates the legacy of Monica and Dick Schantz, who helped establish the University's Bachelor of Music program, led the restoration of the 1748 Brethren's House and the building of Foy Concert Hall, fostered Moravian University's accreditation as an institutional member of the National Association of Schools of Music., and co-founded the Music Alliance.

 The Piano Fund to date has financed the purchase of Steinway pianos as part of a program to make the Music Department an All-Steinway facility.
 This fund directly supports the curricular requirement of piano proficiency for all music majors and brings to the college the benefits of affiliation with the world’s foremost piano manufacturer.